holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 SSH is secure by definition, in saying that, you can still use it insecurely.
 I have seen some organisations store their private keys on their developer wiki so that all the developers within the company can easily access the private key and copy it locally.
 Do not do this, there are so many things wrong with this.

-Make sure you use a pass phrase unless you have a good reason not to, and can in some other way safeguard your SSH access, like using [ssh-cron](https://fbb-git.github.io/ssh-cron/ssh-cron.1.html) for example.
+Make sure you use a passphrase unless you have a good reason not to, and can in some other way safeguard your SSH access, such as the use of [ssh-cron](https://fbb-git.github.io/ssh-cron/ssh-cron.1.html).

 #### Disable Boot Options